-Throughout 2023, BWXT NEC met with members of Curve Lake First Nation on a regular basis to exchange company and community updates.
+Throughout 2024, BWXT NEC met with members of Curve Lake First Nation's Consultation Department eleven times to exchange company and community updates.
 Topics of interest discussed at these meetings included environmental monitoring, community support, future events, operations in Peterborough and Toronto, and more.
-In July, the president of BWXT NEC welcomed members of Curve Lake First Nation for a tour of the facility.
-BWXT NEC also attended a cultural visit to the Petroglyphs Provincial Park in September and a Harvesters' Gathering in December.